 The Berlin Wall is the reason why Berlin had some ghost stations.
-Most of them were on the S-Bahn line S2, the U-Bahn line U6 and the U8.
-Those lines travelled through what was then East Berlin on their way back into West Berlin.
-Trains could go through it but the stations were sealed off and heavily guarded.
+Most were on the S-Bahn line S2, the U-Bahn line U6, and the U8.
+Those lines traveled through what was then East Berlin on their way back into West Berlin.
+Trains could go through it, but the stations were sealed off and heavily guarded.

-The video above was cut by Max Gold from some raw material shot a little after the fall of the Berlin Wall back in November of 1989.
-Called S-Bahnhof Potsdamer Platz – Geisterbahnhof bis 1989, the short movie is a amazing glimpse into a place that doesn’t exist anymore.
+Max Gold cut the video above from some raw material shot a little after the fall of the Berlin Wall in November of 1989.
+Called S-Bahnhof Potsdamer Platz – Geisterbahnhof bis 1989, the short movie is an amazing glimpse into a place that doesn’t exist anymore.

-One of Berlin ghost stations, probably, the most famous one.
+One of Berlin’s ghost stations, probably, the most famous one.
 East German guards are your guides here as you enter the sealed station.
 The columns are still there today, as well as the white titles.
-The typography from the station name is still familiar but the rest is not.
+The typography from the station name is still familiar, but the rest is not.

 If you want to learn more about ghost stations in Berlin, you should visit the Nordbahnhof S-Bahn station and pay attention to the walls.
-There is a permanent exhibition there that tells the story of those places and they are a part of the Berlin Wall Memorial close by.
+A permanent exhibition there tells the story of those places, which are a part of the Berlin Wall Memorial close by.